chkla/Populism-Text-Analysis/README.md

 # Ressources 📚🤖📄🗣 for Automatic Populism Detection
 In my research 👨‍🔬 on this topic, I came across several papers and other resources.
 This open repository is intended to provide an overview of the current state of automatic populism detection.
-Since I' sure I've missed some ressources, this repository will be open to anyone who would like to contribute as a contributor 👥.
-You can also open a pull request ⬆️ or send me a message (📧 [mail](mailto:christopher.klamm@hotmail.de) or 🐥 [twitter](https://twitter.com/chklamm))for any paper, dataset, workshop etc. you come across.
+Since I'm sure I've missed some ressources, this repository will be open to anyone who would like to contribute as a contributor 👥.
+You can also open a pull request ⬆️ or send me a message (📧 [mail](mailto:christopher.klamm@hotmail.de) or 🐥 [twitter](https://twitter.com/chklamm)) for any paper, dataset, workshop etc. you come across.

 ## 📄 Literature
 ### Text Analysis